-Select Allow anyone to connect from the dropdown list if you do not want to restrict SSH access.
+Choose Allow anyone to connect from the dropdown list if you do not want to restrict ESXi access.

 Note: By default, SSH is not enabled on ESXi.
 If you need assistance, refer to our article to enable SSH on ESXi.

 The Proxmox remote access step is the same as when deploying an ESXi server.
-Choose who can connect to the Proxmox server.
+Choose who can connect to the Proxmox server interface.

 Select White Listed IPs from the dropdown menu and add the IPs or IP ranges to limit access.
 If you do not want any restrictions, select the Allow anyone to connect option.

-If you chose to have public access, the public interface is a part of the bridge interface and the configuration is matched with the Proxmox default installation.
+If you choose to have public access, the public interface is a part of the bridge interface, and the configuration is matched with the Proxmox default installation.

 Note: Refer to How to Connect to a Server Using the BMC Remote Console Feature to learn more about remotely accessing your servers.